East Suburban Catholic Conference: History

 The conference can trace its roots back to the founding of the Suburban Catholic Conference in 1960.
 Among the six founding members, only Joliet Catholic, Notre Dame, and Benet Academy (then known as St. Procopius) are currently ESCC members.
 Carmel joined in 1966.

 In 1970, Joliet Catholic temporarily left, with four new schools joining: Marist, St. Joseph, St. Patrick, and St. Viator.
 With the conference now at 14, the conference divided into two divisions.
 The East Division included the four new schools, Carmel, Notre Dame, and Holy Cross High School.
 In 1971 St. Francis de Sales High School joined the East Division.

 In 1974, the two divisions split forming the West Suburban Catholic Conference and the ESCC (in 1989, the West Suburban Catholic Conference would drop the "West" and return to using the original conference name).
-After one year, St. Joseph left to pursue one year as an independent school, and came back to replace St. Francis de Sales which left after the 1975-76 season.
+After one year, St. Joseph left to pursue one year as an independent school, and came back to replace St. Francis de Sales which left after the 1975–76 season.
 Joliet Catholic joined in 1982.
 The conference elected to expand in 1990 by adding Benet Academy and Marian Catholic.

 As a result of the number of coed schools in the conference, the conference began sponsoring competition for women in 1991.

 In 1996, for football only, the ESCC and Chicago Catholic League merged to form the Chicago Metro League.
 This relationship ended after the 2002 football season, with Holy Cross High School joining the Chicago Catholic League permanently for all sports, and Nazareth Academy joining the ESCC.

 In 2010, St. Joseph High School withdrew from the conference.

 In 2022, Marian Central Catholic High School in Woodstock IL, withdrew from the conference.

+Starting in 2026-27, nine members of East Suburban Catholic Conference will merge with the Chicago Catholic League and the Girls Catholic Athletic Conference.